ccb-hms/cachehttp/README.md

 # cachehttp: Caching of web resources

-An R package that would enable transparent caching of HTTP resources:
+An R package to enable transparent caching of HTTP resources:

 This package uses the [httpuv](https://github.com/rstudio/httpuv/#readme) package to serve